EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

    because Singularity automatically binds the current directory into the running container, so any data in the current directory (or its subdirectories) will generally be available in running Singularity containers.
-(If you have used Docker containers, you will notice that this is different from the defalt behaviour there.)
+(If you have used Docker containers, you will notice that this is different from the default behaviour there.)
 2. Access to the internet is automatically available within the running container in the same way as it is on the host system without us needed to specify any additional options.
 4. Files and data we create within the container have the right ownership and permissions for us to access outside the container.

-In addtion, we were able to use the tools in the container image provided by NCBI without having to do any work to install the software irrespecetive of the computing platform that we are using.
+In addition, we were able to use the tools in the container image provided by NCBI without having to do any work to install the software irrespective of the computing platform that we are using.
-(In fact, the example this is based on runs the pipeline using Docker on a cloud computing platform rather than on your local systeam.)
+(In fact, the example this is based on runs the pipeline using Docker on a cloud computing platform rather than on your local system.)